Essential groupoid amenability and nuclearity of groupoid C*-algebras: Introduction

-In the above, we say that an arrow \(g \in G\) is \emph{dangerous} (cf.\ \cite{KwasniewskiMeyer-essential-cross-2021}*{Definition 7.14}) when it witnesses the \emph{non-Hausdorffness} of \(G\), that is, when there is some net \((g_i)_i \subseteq G\) and some \(h \in G\) such that \(g \neq h\) and \(g_i\) converges to \(g\) and \(h\) (cf.\ \cref{def:dangerous arrow}).
-The above \cref{prop-intro} can, thus, be understood as a generalization of the well-known fact that a continuous function that is \(0\) on a dense subset must be \(0\) everywhere.
+The above can be understood as a generalization of the well-known fact that a continuous function that is \(0\) on a dense subset must be \(0\) everywhere.
 The usefulness of \cref{prop-intro} for us is the fact that it allows to represent \(\essalg{G}\) in a relatively straightforward way (cf.\ \cref{prop:rep red and ess calgs:ess}).
-This, in turn, allows to prove \cref{thm-intro}.